jamiesinananewer/i2icFaceSwap/README.md

 # Face Swap Pipeline

-This repository contains a face swapping pipeline built on 3DDFA_V2 Morphable Face Models.
+This repository contains a face swapping pipeline built on 3DDFA_V2 Morphable Face Models (https://github.com/cleardusk/3DDFA_V2).
 The pipeline processes an input face image provided by the user, generates a corresponding 3D model, tracks face models within a video, and swaps the source face onto one or more characters in the video.

 DISCLAIMER: This project is unfinished.
 It is likely that the final product will look very different from how it does now.